 Trustees and staff continued to plan for conservation and development of facilities and interpretation within the precinct to improve visitor services and access for all our users and contribute to the charity's sustainability.
-The abbey's project to improve the visitor entrance and reception and create an external community accessible space, is part of Glastonbury's Town Investment Plan and we are working on the business case to secure funding as part of the government's Town Deal initiative.
+The abbey's project to improve the visitor entrance and reception and create an external community accessible space, is part of Glastonbury's Town Investment Plan, as part of the government's Town Deal initiative.
+Planning permission and Scheduled Monument Consent have been secured and work is scheduled to commence in the Autumn of 2023.